al-ell/geoQuiz/README.md

 ![color scheme](/assets/docs/styling/ColorPallete.png)
 careated using [Coolors](https://coolors.co/) color pallete generator.

 I have attempted to make the website gender neutral.
+I chose a yellow backing for the majority of the quiz as it is easier to read.

 ### Typography